linq2js/remit/packages/remos/README.md

 ### useModel(models: Model[] \[, options: ModelOptions])

-This hook works likely useModel(model) overload but it is for multiple models binding
+This overload works likely useModel(model) overload but it is for multiple models binding

 ### inject(...injectors)